 The instruction blends traditional ballroom dances (waltz, fox trot, cha cha) with contemporary dances

 (swing, line dancing and special fun theme dances).
 Some of the many manners instructed include

 conversations, eye-contact, the handshake, giving the toast, the place setting, dining skills, how to tie a necktie, electronic devices and so much more.

 The Gollatz Cotillion registrations are always on first come-first reserved basis, there is never a legacy list that receives priority so all feel welcome.
 To achieve a balanced class, at times, we must resort to placing children on a waiting list.

-Correct Cotillion attire is required at all Cotillion meetings.
-The boys are required to wear a suit or blazer, necktie, dress pants, dark socks and dress shoes.
-The girls are required to wear a semi-formal party dress with dress shoes with a back strap, no casual sandals will be accepted.
+Correct Cotillion attire is required at each of the Cotillion events.
+The boys are required to wear a suit orblazer, tie, dress pants, dark socks and dress shoes.
+The girls are required to wear a semi-formal party dress (to the knee or close to the knee) with a low heel dress shoe and back strap.

 The Gollatz Cotillion does not consider itself to be a "dance class" aalthough dancing is a fun porlion of the Cotillion.
 The Cotillion is a series of events not found anyr,vhere else, the benefit to your child will last their lifetime.